Sellers

 Ideally, you want to be sure that your property is competitive with other homes available in the community.
 DRP agents who see numerous homes, can provide suggestions that are consistent with your marketplace.

-Step 2: Meet with a DRP REALTOR
+Step 2: Meet with a Dwell Realty Partner REALTOR

 Dwell Realty Partners has a team of real estate experts that are ready to sit down with you to discuss how they will market your home and get it sold.
 They have the tools and expertise to help you through the entire process.
+Check out our agent page to contact one today!

 Step 3: Set the Price